ocaml/opam/master_changes.md

   * Update bootstrap ocaml to 4.12.1 to integrate mingw fix [#4927 @rjbou]
   * Update bootstrap to use `-j` for Unix (Windows already does) [#4988 @dra27]
   * Update cold compiler to 4.13 [#5017 @dra27]
+  * Make opam-core compatible with OCaml 5.00 by depending on bigarray-compat instead of bigarray [#5049 @kit-ty-kate]

 ## Infrastructure
   * Fix caching of Cygwin compiler on AppVeyor [#4988 @dra27]